l-dfa/base_rstblog/docs/source/index.rst

 So, returning to us, I decided to experiment to use a simple markup language, as reSt, or markdown, to write a local copy of the articles.
-And, while I'm living a full copy of them on my PC, I upload them to a web server able to host them and catalog their contents by some simple fields written in the article file text.
+And, while I'm living a full copy of them on my PC (this is a local backup, from start!), I upload them to a web server able to host them and catalog their contents by some simple fields written in the article file text.